bibek376/PostgreSQL/README.md

 # Aims
 The main Aim of this Repo. is to fill the gap between Resource and Good Resource  to Practice  PostgreSQL .

+# Dataset
+In this repo i am using the data which in the format of dump file or .sql for which is available on [click me](https://github.com/bibek376/Postgres/tree/master/Sql_Data_Dump_File)

 # Index

 ### 1. [Read Theory ](https://github.com/bibek376/Postgres/tree/master/Hand_Written_Notes)